jannis-kiriasis/digibooking/README.md

 - [Money icons created by itim2101 - Flaticon](https://www.flaticon.com/free-icons/money")\
 - [Booking icons created by Icongeek26 - Flaticon](https://www.flaticon.com/free-icons/booking)

-## Acknolodgments
+## Acknowledgements

-I previously worked in digital marketing agency having as a client a big hotel chain.
-I've also helped my family business, a short term lettings bussiness, grow online using SEO, PPC and Google Hotel Ads.
+I previously worked in a digital marketing agency having as a client a big hotel chain.
+I've also helped my family business, a short term lettings business, grow online using SEO, PPC and Google Hotel Ads.
 Hence I came up with this website.
-I'm aslo an SEO specialist and I have been building and working on websites using Content Management Systems for the past 6 years.
+I'm also an SEO specialist and I have been building and working on websites using Content Management Systems for the past 6 years.

-I took the code for the contact form and the social icons from the Code Institute learning material and edited as needed to fit this project.
-In particular, on the contact form a few input fields have been changed and other input fields were added.
-The styling was also changed.

-Brian Macharia, my mentor, helped me testing the website funtionalities and providing excellent reccommandations.
+Brian Macharia, my mentor, helped me test the website functionalities and provide excellent recommandations.